 Section 7.
-The City Clerk shall cause this Resolution of Intention to be published once in a local newspaper of general circulation in the City of Garden Grove, California, not less than ten (10) days prior to the date set for the Public Hearing.
+The City Clerk shall cause this Resolution of Intention to be published once in a local newspaper published and of general circulation in the City of Garden Grove, California, not less than ten (10) days prior to the date set for the hearing.